How will Brexit affect your holiday?

 Will Brexit affect my mobile roaming/data charges?

 Currently, you can use your mobile phone in the EU for data and calls at the same price youd pay in the UK, because of European law.
-If we leave with no deal on mobile charges, which is very likey now, European operators will be free to make their own prices for UK mobiles used overseas.
+If the deal does not specify roaming charges, European operators will be free to make their own prices for UK mobiles used overseas.
 That said, most of the major mobile providers - including EE, O2, Three, Tesco and Vodafone - have said theyll keep their European mobile prices in line with prices here.